GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 GreptimeDB is designed with a cloud-native architecture based on storage-compute separation：
 * **Frontend**:  the ingestion and query service layer, which forwards requests to Datanode and processes, and merges responses from Datanode.
 * **Datanode**:  the storage layer of GreptimeDB, and is an LSM storage engine.
 Region is the basic unit for storing and scheduling data in Datanode.
 A region is a table partition, a collection of data rows.
 The data in region is saved into Object Storage (such as AWS S3).
-Unflushed Memtable data is written into WAL and can be recovered in DA.
+Unflushed Memtable data is written into WAL and can be recovered in DR.
 * **WAL**: persists the unflushed Memtable data in memory.
 It will be truncated when the Memtable is flushed into SSTable files.
 It can be local disk-based (local WAL) or Kafka cluster-based (remote WAL).
 * **Object Storage**: persists the SSTable data and index.